epsil/spotgen/Tips.md

 Miscellaneous
 -------------

-Single tracks should be on the form `Track - Artist`.
-However, Spotify isn't terribly strict about this; `Artist - Track` also works well, as does a [Spotify search](https://support.spotify.com/us/using_spotify/search_play/advanced-search1/).
+Single tracks should be on the form `Artist - Track`.
+However, Spotify isn't terribly strict about this; `Track - Artist` also works well, as does a [Spotify search](https://support.spotify.com/us/using_spotify/search_play/advanced-search1/).
 One can even add [field filters](https://developer.spotify.com/web-api/search-item/).